 For all attachments, ensure that the file names are consistent with the guidance.
 Attachments will be rejected if the file names are longer than 50 characters or have incorrect file names that contain characters other than the following: A-Z, a-z, 0-9, underscore, hyphen, space, and period.
 In addition, there are file size limits that may apply in some circumstances.
-Individual attachments may not exceed 20 MB, and the file size for the entire full application package may not exceed 200 MB.
+Individual attachments may not exceed 20 megabytes (MB), and the file size for the entire full application package may not exceed 200 MB.

-• Attachment 1: Project Narrative (15-page limit): Upload as

-"ProjectNarrative.pdf".
-The page limit of the Project Narrative applies to text and nontext elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
-Inclusion of URLs that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.
+• Attachment 1: Project Narrative (10-page limit): Upload as "ProjectNarrative.pdf".
+The page limit of the Project Narrative applies to text and non-text elements (e.g., figures, tables, graphs, photographs, diagrams, chemical structures, drawings) used to describe the project.
+Inclusion of URLs (uniform resource locators) that provide additional information to expand the Project Narrative and could confer an unfair competitive advantage is prohibited and may result in administrative withdrawal of the application.